AzureSQLDB/sql-driver-examples/README.md

-# Get started developing with SQL Server
+# Get started developing with SQL Server and Azure SQL Database

 ### Driver code examples for SQL Server and Azure SQL DB developers to get started.